GATB/bcalm/README.md

 # BCALM 2

-BCALM 2 is a bioinformatics software for constructing the compacted de Bruijn graph of sequencing data.
+BCALM 2 is a bioinformatics tools for constructing the compacted de Bruijn graph from sequencing data.

 This repository is the new, parallel version of the BCALM software.
-It is using a new algorithm, and is implemented using the GATB library.
+It is using a new algorithm, and is implemented using the [GATB](https://github.com/GATB/gatb-core/) library.
 The original, single-threaded code of BCALM (version 1) is still available at: https://github.com/Malfoy/bcalm

 [![Build Status](https://travis-ci.org/GATB/bcalm.svg?branch=master)](https://travis-ci.org/GATB/bcalm)